 For details and illustrative examples of the performance fee calculation, please refer to “Performance Fee” in Appendix 1 of the Explanatory Memorandum.

-** The fees and charges may also be increased up to the maximum level as specified in the offering document by giving at least one month’s prior notice to investors.
-Please refer to the offering document for further details.
+** The fees and charges may also be increased up to the maximum level as specified in the Explanatory Memorandum by giving at least one month’s prior notice to investors.
+Please refer to the Explanatory Memorandum for further details.